eficode-academy/github-actions-katas/labs/00-Overview-and-preparation.md

 ### Tasks

+We are going to create the file that will be used to run the pipeline from, called `.github/workflows/hello-world.yml`.

 <details>
 <summary>:bulb: This requires git email and name to bee configured on your machine.
 If you have not done this, here are the commands to set it up</summary>